 Don’t worry, Nick wasn’t really anywhere close to the edge; my liability insurance only covers so much…

-PRO TIP: Swap the hot-shoe trigger for an on-camera speedlight flagged with a black-foamie thing and you can easily leave your entire portrait light set up, while still getting flattering directional light in a different room.
-Swap the on-camera speedlight back to the trigger to change gears in seconds, everything is dialed in anyway, right?
+BOUDOIR PHOTOGRAPHY TIP: Swap the hot-shoe trigger for an on-camera speedlight flagged with a black-foamie thing and you can easily leave your entire portrait light set up, while still getting flattering directional light in a different room.
+Swap the on-camera speedlight back to the trigger to change gears in seconds.
+You have everything is dialed in anyway, right?

 It also made sense to start off very slowly.
 Simple and basic headshots where we could laugh and have some comfortable prattle in order to keep spirits up.